‘Millions of sparks’: Weather raises Australia’s fire danger

 “The ignition sources are already there,” Country Fire Service chief officer Mark Jones said.
 “There are millions of sparks out there ready to go if they break containment lines.”

-The early and devastating start to Australia’s summer wildfires has made this season the worst on record.
-About 5 million hectares (12.35 million acres) of land have burned, at least 19 people have been killed, and more than 1,400 homes have been destroyed.

-This week, at least 448 homes have been destroyed on the New South Wales southern coast and dozens were burned in Victoria.
-Ten deaths have been confirmed in the two states this week, and Victoria authorities also say 28 people are missing.
+This week, at least 445 homes were destroyed on the New South Wales southern coast and dozens were burned in Victoria.
+Ten deaths have been confirmed in the two states this week, and Victoria authorities also said 28 people are missing.
 Fires are also burning in Western Australia, South Australia and Tasmania.

 The navy evacuated hundreds from Mallacoota, a coastal town in Victoria cut off for days by wildfires that forced as many as 4,000 residents and tourists to shelter on beaches.
 Landing craft ferried people to the HMAS Choules offshore.